[icon ] blenderdumbass . org [icon star] Reviews

 "Blondie" played by Vanessa Hudgens later appeared in Rodriguez's Machete Kills and started her carrier with films that would put her into the same thematic cohort as Jena Malone. ( Not to mention that Sin City is from a similar cohort of films ).
 And Jamie Chung ( "Amber" ) appears in Rodriguez's second Sin City film. ↩ Reply

 Now here is an interesting observation.
 Again put a huge fucking grain of salt on it, since I birthed it through my ass.
 It seems there could be a sort perceived rivalry between Zack Snyder and another film-maker that does action films Michael Bay.
 There was a quote from Quentin Tarantino ( a friend of Robert Rodriguez ) that equates the style of Michael Bay to the style of Tony Scott.
-Troler even wrote an essay about this very thing. ↩ Reply
+Troler even wrote an essay about this very thing. c:1 ↩ Reply

 Quentin, in the late 90s did some work for hire script doctoring for Jerry Bruckheimer on films like Tony Scott's Crimson Tide and Michael Bay's The Rock.
 Then in 2003 Quentin ( as I theorized in my review of H. B. Halicki's Gone in 60 Seconds ) made a "fuck you" shot addressed at Jerry Bruckheimer, by directly referencing the Halicki version of the Gone in 60 Seconds film, disregarding, so to speak, the remake Bruckheimer produced in 2000. ↩ Reply